KittyGiraudel/site/_posts/2023-01-22-thoughts-on-sanity-v3.md

 This is now [reported in #4124](https://github.com/sanity-io/sanity/issues/4124).

+**Edit:** This was fixed very rapidly.
+Kudos to the Sanity team for reacting so quickly.

 ## On the bright side

 As you can see, it’s sometimes a little rough around the edges when doing things that are not super basic.
 That being said, version 3 brings a lot of super nice improvements.
 In no particular order: